dotnet/docs-maui/docs/fundamentals/localization.md

 ### Mac Catalyst

-On Mac Catalyst, localized images are stored using a folder-based naming convention in the *Platforms\\MacCatalyst\\Resources* folder.
-Folders are named with the language, and optional culture, followed by *.lproj*.
+On Mac Catalyst, localized images are stored using a folder-based naming convention in the *Platforms\MacCatalyst\Resources* folder.
+Folders should be named with the language, and optional culture, followed by *.lproj*.
 For example, the Spanish-language folder is named *es.lproj*.
 The build action of each image should be set to **BundleResource**.

-Only two characters are required when specifying a top-level language, such as *es*.
+Only two characters are required in the folder name when specifying a top-level language, such as *es*.
 However, when specifying a full locale, the folder name format requires a dash to separate the language from the culture.
 For example, the Mexico locale (es-MX) folder should be named *es-MX.lproj*.
 The image file names in each locale folder should be identical:

 :::image type="content" source="media/localization/images-folder-structure-maccatalyst.png" alt-text="Screenshot of the localized folder structure in Visual Studio for images on MacCatalyst.":::